Best Mobile Loyalty Apps in USA for Small Businesses

 What Perkstar does well:

 • Wallet integration as standard: Loyalty cards save directly to Apple Wallet and Google Wallet.
 Customers don't need to download a separate app—their card sits alongside their payment cards, visible every time they use their phone.
 This approach consistently delivers higher ongoing engagement than traditional app-based solutions.
+For businesses still weighing whether to move away from physical cards, a direct comparison of digital and paper loyalty cards shows just how much engagement is lost to cards that get misplaced or forgotten.

 • Eight card types: Unlike platforms locked into one model, Perkstar offers stamps, points, memberships, multipasses, discounts, coupons, cashback, and gift cards.
 Start with simple stamps; add points or memberships as you grow.
 This flexibility means the platform grows with your business.
+If stamps are your starting point, Perkstar consistently ranks among the top punch card apps for 2026 thanks to this combination of wallet delivery and zero per-member fees.

 • Unlimited push notifications: Message customers directly without per-notification costs.
 Promote slow periods, announce specials, remind customers they're close to rewards, or re-engage those who haven't visited recently.